Cbodfield/ember-render-modifiers/README.md

 sdafsdad
 However, we strongly encourage you to take this opportunity to rethink your functionality rather than use these modifiers as a crutch.
-In many cases, classic lifecycle hooks like `didInsertElement` can be rewritten as custom modifiers that internalize functionality manipulating or generating state from a DOM element.
+In many cases, classic lifecycle hooks like `didInsertElement` can be rewritten as custom modifiers thatasdasd internalize functionality manipulating or generating state from a DOM element.
 Other times, you may find that a modifier is not the right fit for that logic at all, in which case it's worth revisiting the design to find a better pattern.